 - Verify the charge-off date on the original account as well as any offspring accounts in collections.
 The charge-off date should be the date of your first delinquent payment on the original account.

-If you have an error on a credit report or the charge-off doesn’t fall off your reports after seven years, you can file a dispute on your TransUnion® credit report using Credit Karma’s Direct Dispute™ tool.
+Don’t pay an erroneous charge-off.
+Instead, if you have an error on a credit report or the charge-off doesn’t fall off your reports after seven years, you can file a dispute on your TransUnion® credit report using Credit Karma’s Direct Dispute™ tool.
 The credit bureaus are required to investigate disputes (as long as they’re not frivolous) and generally review them within 30 days of the filing date.

 One thing you can do is try to negotiate with the original lender.
 If the lender hasn’t sold the account, you can offer to pay the debt in full in exchange for the charge-off note to be removed from your reports.
-The lender doesn’t have to remove the information if it’s accurate, but it’s possible.

 Otherwise, you can just wait out the clock.
 A charge-off should automatically drop off your credit reports after seven years.

 Once you’ve taken care of the charge-off, take healthy credit steps to help improve your credit.
+For example, consider credit counseling services to help you make a budget and avoid delinquent payments in the future.